Frederick-S/30-seconds-of-csharp/README.md

 </details>

 ### DropRightWhile
-Removes elements from the end of a list until the passed function returns true.
+Removes elements from the end of a list until the passed function returns `true`.
 Returns the remaining elements in the list.

 Reverse the list, using `Enumerable.SkipWhile<TSource>(IEnumerable<TSource>, Func<TSource, Boolean>)` to skip the elements of the list until the returned value from the function is `true`.
 Reverse and returns the remaining elements.